Hassanawi/Hassanawi/README.md

 ---

 ## 🎮 Fun Fact
-When I’m not building with code, you’ll find me deep into Web3 rabbit holes, testing out AI tools, or brainstorming ideas for the next NFT gaming experience.
-I love mixing creativity with logic—whether it’s optimizing a model or crafting a smart contract that feels like digital magic.
+I often find inspiration for technical solutions while gaming or sketching out ideas on paper.
+Sometimes, my best code starts as a game mechanic or a doodle in a notebook.